All Things Student Life for Fall Term

 Meal Plans

 • The Residential Full Board Plan grants unlimited access to the Dining Hall during service hours.
-All students living in traditional campus housing are required to purchase the full board plan.
-Declining balances, via the Bennington Card, can be added and used at the Commons Dining Hall and Roz’s Cafe at face value.
+All students living in campus housing, except Welling Townhouse, are required to purchase the full board plan.
+Declining balances, via the Bennington Card, can be added and used at the Byte machines and Roz’s Cafe at face value.

 The Bennington Card and Meal Plans